shanwork/jsLibs/scripts/utils/regexp_test/README.md

 ### stringToJSON:
  Ihe API used is to split a string by boundary pair e.g '()' splits '(A and B) or (B and C)' into an array with ['A and B', 'B and C']; optionally a string like 'TOP AND (A and B) or (B and C)' will return an object with a string 'TOP AND' and the array  ['A and B', 'B and C']

- main.ts applies this to a complex nested expression..
+ Also note the 'parenthCount' variable which increments and decrements - eliminating the need to use a stack in this context (forgive the naming of the label, I used parentheses in this POC but you could use any opposig character pair like '< >' or '[ ]') main.ts applies this to a complex nested expression..
  Go look at it!!